risenW/datasist-doc/getting-started/install-for-windows.md

 #### Prerequsites
 - [Anaconda](https://www.anaconda.com/distribution/) for Python 3.7

+   [Click here](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/) to see a quick guide on Anancoda installation for Windows

 Open Anaconda prompt

 Install datasist and other packages you need for your project